ssbcb/Nextstrain_Quick_Start_Guide/README.md

   $ nextstrain build . --cores all --configfile ncov-tutorial/example-data.yaml

   ```

-# 7. Visualize the results:
+  Visualize test data results:
   ```
   $ nextstrain view auspice/

   ```

-# 8. Now to prepare your own data:
+# 7. Now to prepare your own data:
   - you have more than one option:
     1. You want to analyze your own data only
     2. you want to analyze your data with globally published data (GISAID or NCBI)